 What Makes Lip Fillers Dissolve Faster?

 As we mentioned earlier, stress and excessive sun exposure can accelerate the rate at which your fillers fade away.
 You can also slow down the rate at which your fillers dissolve by avoiding strenuous exercise in the first few weeks following the treatment, as rigorous activity increases your metabolism, which, in turn, quickens the pace at which your fillers are broken down.

 If you are dissatisfied with your augmented lips and want them to dissolve quickly, you can arrange to have your fillers dissolved at the clinic.
-In these cases, a specialist injects hyaluronidase into the volumised lips.
-Hyaluronidase is a natural substance, which your body produces to break down the fillers.
+In these cases, a specialist injects hyaluronidase into the volumized lips.
+Hyaluronidase is a natural substance, that your body produces to break down the fillers.
 By injecting additional hyaluronidase into the lips, the fillers can be dissolved quickly.
 Following the hyaluronidase injections, It typically takes three to four days for the lips to return to their normal size.